Authority: Executive Vice Chancellor and Provost

 In consultation with the Provost, OIRP, and the Chair of the Faculty, the CLSC may make minor revisions to the core questions to appropriately reflect specific variations in, for example, the organizational structure of the College.
 The CLSC may also develop up to ten (10) supplemental college-specific questions designed to elicit the views and recommendations pertinent to College leadership and programs from faculty, from staff, and from external constituents to include on their respective surveys.
 The CLSC shall forward the evaluation instruments to the Provost and may recommend additional groups, e.g., external constituencies, to be surveyed, subject to approval by the Provost.

 2.3 The Provost shall provide the Dean an opportunity to suggest names of people to include in the survey of external constituencies and to review the proposed survey questions and suggest changes prior to finalizing and forwarding the evaluation instrument to the CLSC.

 3.1 The Provost will send the finalized surveys to the CLSC and to the OIRP.
 The instrument will be programmed and administered online by OIRP to all members of the College faculty and staff (determined by the current employment files in Human Resources, and, for faculty, the Official Roster of the Voting Faculty maintained by the Faculty Senate Office) and other designated groups as determined appropriate by the CLSC and/or Provost.
 The CLSC will notify participants that the online survey is available.

 3.2 The data collection procedures will ensure that only those identified as valid survey participants are able to access and complete the survey.

 3.3 Participation in the survey is voluntary.

-4.1 The Provost shall schedule a series of sessions with faculty, administration and staff, during which the Chancellor and Provost will be present.
+4.1 The Provost shall schedule a series of sessions with faculty, administration and staff, during which the Provost will be present.
 The sequence and timing of these sessions may vary by college.